 Just because there are no legal border crossings between Venezuela and Guyana doesn’t mean that you can’t move from one country to the other.
 From Kumaka, in the northwestern region of Guyana, there are boats that travel to the Venezuelan city of Curiago, which is an official port of entry.

 While you can legally enter Venezuela at this point, there are no immigration offices in this area of Guyana, meaning that it’s not possible to enter or leave legally.
 Unless you are able to hire your own boat in Guyana, this trip isn’t recommended.
 If you must, choose your boat and captain wisely and be aware that many are also involved in the even riskier illegal ventures of transporting drugs and fuel from Venezuela into Guyana.
+In 2017, the worsening Venezuelan hunger crisis and three-digit inflation meant very few people were travelling into Venezuela but Venezuelans and Venezuelan-based Guyanese were making their way illegally across the Amacuro River to Guyana to barter for food.

 In recent years, certain bodies of the local tourism sector have been marketing Guyana as an upcoming yachting destination in the Caribbean.
 Guyana is being billed as a safe haven for yachters looking to escape the hurricane belt during the hurricane season.
 Guyana lacks the infrastructure many boaters are used to in the Caribbean, but a semblance of it is offered at the resorts along the Essequibo River, which has been pinpointed as the destination within the destination.
 To facilitate the expected increase of yachting traffic, new immigration services have been established in Bartica.
 The yachting boom is yet to arrive.